petermuley/dataweave-blog-src/src/posts/getting-started-with-dw.md

   ...
 ```

 Map is iterating every item, and we're mapping it into a new item with the keys `index` and `value`.
 Remember though!
-Data is immutable in data-weave, so we aren't iterating the array in place, so we have to yield a new item which is included in our resulting array.
+Data is immutable in data-weave, so we aren't changing the array in place, so we have to yield a new item which is included in our resulting array.

 ### [mapObject](https://docs.mulesoft.com/mule-runtime/4.3/dw-core-functions-mapobject)